Samuelk-Chase/CS3450-Software-Engineering/Design/lowLevelDoc.md

 **Priority:** Low

-**Why:** Payment functionality will only be implemented once the game is playable, without a game to play their is nothing to purchase.
+**Why:** Payment functionality will only be implemented once the game is playable, without a game to play there is nothing to purchase.

 ---